-I have always like to read and learn about the world we live in.
+I have always like to read and learn new facts about the world we live in.
 I now understand that to know the present and what could happen in the future one has to study the past.
 I came into possession of a book titled ” A History Of The Jews” which was published in 1939.
 The author’s name is Abram Leon Sachar, Ph.D. the book was on its way to a landfill when I rescued it.
 The title of chapter thirteen is The New Moslem World.
 I find this chapter worth writing about.
 I will copy it from the book.

 For a large part of the sixth and seventh centuries, the Persian and the Eastern Roman empires were locked in deadly combat.
 At several stages of the long struggle, it appeared as if the Christian empire would be shattered.
 The illustrious Justinian was driven insane when the Persian forces penetrated to the very shores of the Mediterranean, taking over the chief cities and capturing over two hundred thousand men.
 Early in the seventh century, the Persians won more stupendous victories, even carrying off the holy cross from Jerusalem.
 But the victories were not without wounds either.
 The battles of nearly two centuries, which rocked the Eastern empire, also exhausted the Persian kingdom. and when the peace of 628 was signed, both rivals were in a state of prostration.
 The ground was well laid for the triumph, of a new force, the inspired army of Islam, which was soon to emerge from the Arabian desert to destroy both the Persian and Byzantine empires.
 The rise and development of the new Arabian faith, which transformed the political and religious history of Europe and the East, affected Jewish life more profoundly than any development since the triumph of Christianity.